Dr. Greene’s take on rainbow carrots:

 A maroon and orange carrot, bred to match the colors of Texas A&M University, was analyzed in the March 2002 issue of Functional Foods & Nutraceuticals and found to have more vitamin A, more antioxidants and 40 per cent more beta-carotene than “traditional” orange carrots.

-But orange is not the original color of carrots – purple is!
+But orange is not the original color of carrots – believe it or not, purple is!

 The carrot seems to have started in Afghanistan, and what appears to be a purple carrot is featured on Egyptian temple walls dating back more than 4000 years.
 The purple carrot was the norm in India, Europe, and throughout the Middle East.